 - Whisk thoroughly over low heat until the chocolate is smooth.

-- Using either an oiled silicone mini muffin pan, like this one (regular size works too) OR foil cupcake papers in a regular muffin pan, fill the wells 1/3 of the way up with chocolate.
+- Using either an oiled silicone mini muffin pan, OR foil cupcake papers in a regular muffin pan, fill the wells 1/3 of the way up with chocolate.
 Keep the chocolate warmed over low heat if possible or on the warm setting in your slow cooker.

 - Freeze these for 15 minutes.